Metric system: 17th & 18th centuries

 Around 1665–1670, Gabriel Mouton, a priest of the Collegiate Church of St Paul in Lyon, France, suggested that the many different systems of units then in use in France should be replaced by a single all-embracing decimal system.
 He proposed that linear measurements would be based on a natural standard of length, namely the length of one minute of arc of the largest circle that could be drawn round the Earth, and which he proposed to call one milliare.
 Mouton suggested that the unit of mass should be based on the unit of length, and on the mass density of water.
-While Moulton's contribution is sometimes overlooked, these ideas were clearly the basis over 120 years later, when the metric system was devised and standardised in France.
+While Mouton's contribution is sometimes overlooked, these ideas were clearly the basis over 120 years later, when the metric system was devised and standardised in France.

-During the final days of France's Ancien régime (1775-1788) and the early days of the French Revolution (1789–99), the first metric system was devised by chemists Antoine and Anne-Marie Lavoisier for the benefit of the Ferme générale in return for financial support of his research.
+During the final days of France's Ancien régime (1775-1788) and the early days of the French Revolution (1789–99), the first metric system was devised by chemists Antoine and Anne-Marie Lavoisier for the benefit of the Ferme générale in return for financial support of Antoine Lavoisier's research.

-Following the model established by Moulton, Lavoisier's unit of length, the metre, was based on the dimensions of the Earth, and the unit of mass, the kilogram, was based on the mass of 1 litre of water (the volume of water which occupies 1 cubic decimetre of space, using the same unit of length).
+Following the model established by Mouton, Lavoisier's unit of length, the metre, was based on the dimensions of the Earth, and the unit of mass, the kilogram, was based on the mass of 1 litre of water (the volume of water which occupies 1 cubic decimetre of space, using the same unit of length).